thmsgbrt/react-simple-pull-to-refresh/README.md

 ## Changelog

-1.1.0: Added a Fetch-More feature
+1.1.0: Add a Fetch More feature